syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfTabView/Getting-Started.md

 # Getting Started

-This section provides an overview for working with the tab view control for Xamarin.iOS.
+This section provides a quick overview for working with the tab view control for Xamarin.iOS.
 Walk through the entire process of creating a real-world application with tab view.

 # Assembly deployment

-After installing the Essential Studio for Xamarin, find all the required assemblies in the installation folders,
+After installing Essential Studio for Xamarin, find all the required assemblies in the installation folders,

-{Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib}
+{Syncfusion Essential Studio Installed location}\Essential Studio\16.1.0.24\Xamarin\lib

-E.g., C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib
+Eg: C:\Program Files (x86)\Syncfusion\Essential Studio\16.1.0.24\Xamarin\lib

-N>In Mac, assemblies can be found in unzipped package location.
+N> Assemblies can be found in unzipped package location in Mac.

-## Tab view for Xamarin.iOS
+## Tab View for Xamarin.iOS

 The following list of assemblies should be added as reference from the lib folder to use the tab view.